• Skip to main content

 You sure can.
 The color of the finished soup won't be as even, since you'll see flecks of the pureed potato skins.
 I actually prefer to leave the skins on when making this soup for my family.
 It not only saves time, but there are lots of good nutrients in potato skins.

-A closeup of a bowl of potato soup topped with shredded cheese and bacon pieces.
+A bowl of gluten free potato soup topped with shredded cheese and bacon pieces.

 More gluten free soup recipes:

-• A bowl of chilis southwest chicken soup topped with cilantro and lime slices.
+• A bowl of black bean and sweet potato soup garnished with cilantro and lime wedges.

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.